agileware/au.com.agileware.civiquickbooks/README.md

 5. During sync, the Contribution line item will be set to the corresponding QuickBooks Product/Service.
-6. When a CiviCRM `Acctg Code` does not match any QuickBooks Product/Service name, which means that the there is no product/service in QuickBooks has the same name, that particular line item will **NOT** be pushed through the invoice.
+6. When a CiviCRM `Acctg Code` does not match any QuickBooks Product/Service name, which means that no product/service in QuickBooks has the same name, that particular line item will **NOT** be pushed through the invoice.